chevere/chevere/README.md

 ## Note: This is a work-in-progress

 The project is under beta development and is not recommended to use it for production.
-If you want to test and contribute you are most than welcome.
+If you want to test and contribute you are more than welcome.

 ## Sell me the thing